Country Profile: Iran

 Environment

-Iran faces numerous environmental challenges, including air pollution and water scarcity.
-The government participates in various international environmental agreements but struggles with local implementation due to economic constraints.
+Iran faces several environmental challenges, including air pollution, deforestation, and water scarcity.
+The government is involved in various international environmental agreements pertaining to biodiversity and climate change.

 Transportation